John C. Breckinridge: Service in the Eastern Theater

 On December 15, 1863, Breckinridge took leave in Richmond.
 Premature rumors of his death prompted The New York Times to print a quite vituperative obituary suggesting that Breckinridge had been a hypocrite for supporting states' rights, then abandoning his home state when it chose to remain in the Union.
 Confederate leaders were skeptical of Bragg's claims against Breckinridge, and in February 1864, Confederate President Jefferson Davis assigned him to the Eastern Theater and put him in charge of the Trans-Allegheny Department (later known as the Department of East Tennessee and West Virginia).

 On May 5, General Robert E. Lee, commander of the Army of Northern Virginia, ordered Breckinridge to take command of a reconnaissance mission to scout the federal forces under Franz Sigel near Winchester, Virginia as part of the Lynchburg Campaign.
 With a force of about 4,800 men, including 261 cadets from the Virginia Military Institute, he defeated Sigel's 6,300 men at the Battle of New Market on May 15, driving them west across the Shenandoah River.
-In doing so, Breckinridge's troops managed to protect Lee's flank, defend a crucial railroad junction, and protect the valuable wheat supply.
+In doing so, Breckinridge's troops protected Lee's flank, defended a crucial railroad junction, and protected the valuable wheat supply.
 Lee had suggested that Breckinridge invade Maryland, but he was unable to do so because floodwaters had made the Potomac River virtually impassable.
 The victory was considered one of his best performances as a general.
 Since then, many in the South have viewed him as a "worthy successor" of the late Stonewall Jackson.
 Breckinridge would draw more comparisons at the Second Battle of Kernstown, the scene of the first fight in Jackson's Valley Campaign two years earlier.
 In the Second Battle, which occurred on July 24, 13,000 Confederate troops commanded by Lt.
 Gen. Jubal Early attacked and defeated 10,000 Federal troops under the command of Brig.
 Gen. George Crook.
 The victory allowed the Confederates to resume their invasion of the North.
 Shortly thereafter, Breckinridge's Division reinforced Lee's Army of Northern Virginia and played an important role in halting Grant's advance at the Battle of Cold Harbor.
 During the battle, his troops repulsed a powerful Union attack.
 Breckinridge was wounded when a cannonball struck his horse and he was pinned underneath.
 He was still unable to walk or ride when Lee ordered him to take command of the survivors of the Confederate defeat at the Battle of Piedmont.
 Traveling by rail to Rockfish Gap on June 10, he marched his forces into the city of Lynchburg, Virginia.
 He was joined there by General Early's troops, who arrived just in time to save the Confederate forces from an assault by Union forces under David Hunter at the Battle of Lynchburg.